Welcome to my website. I’m a PhD student in Media Studies at the University of Western Ontario.

 Further research and teaching interests include Canadian media theory (particularly the works of Harold Innis), the political economy of communication, sport and militarism, and curriculum design.

 In 2015, my article “‘We Wanted Our Coffee Black’: Public Enemy, Improvisation, and Noise” was published in Critical Studies in Improvisation.
-I am currently co-authoring two essays with Dr. Jesse Stewart of Carleton University on early Canadian hip-hop for forthcoming edited volumes.
+I am currently authoring a chapter on Canadian hip-hop pioneer Michie Mee for a book on Canadian popular culture, and co-authoring two essays with Dr. Jesse Stewart of Carleton University on early Canadian hip-hop for forthcoming edited volumes.

 Before enrolling at Western, I earned an MA in Music and Culture at Carleton University (Ottawa).
 I also hold a BA in Digital Media Studies (4.13/4.33 GPA) from Vancouver Island University, in my beautiful hometown of Nanaimo, BC.